 Keep a warm cloth handy for after breastfeeding, this keeps your nipples warm after your baby stops breastfeeding.

-Aerobic and cardio exercise have been found to relieve symptoms.
+Aerobic and cardio exercise has been found to relieve symptoms.

 Vitamin B6.
 150-200 mg once a day for four days, followed by 25 mg/day once a day.